pSub/phare-nix/README.md

 }

 services.nginx.virtualHosts."example.org" = {
     # This option will generate a http-monitor for the virtual host.
-Depending on wheter
+Depending on whether
     # forceSSL is enabled for the virtual host the url for the monitor uses https.
     enablePhare = true;